AroniasPrenovost/scalp-trader/README.md

 - Send email notifications for order placements using Mailjet.
 - Backfill historical price data from CoinGecko API for analysis (15-minute intervals).

+## Documentation

+For detailed information about the LLM-based experience and learning system, see [LLM Experience-Based Learning Guide](docs/LLM_EXPERIENCE_BASED_LEARNING.md).

 ## Prerequisites

 - Python 3.7+